keybase/client/go/saltpack/specs/saltpack_armor.md

    The first optional word is for an application name (like `KEYBASE`) and the second is for a message type (like `ENCRYPTED`).
-3. Collect input up to the second period.
+3. Collect input up to the second period, stripping all whitespace and `>` characters.
 This is the payload.
 If the implementation is streaming, it may decode the payload before the following steps.
-4. Collect input up to the third period, stripping any leading whitespace.
+4. Collect input up to the third period, stripping any leading whitespace and `>` characters.
 This is the footer.
 5. Assert that the footer matches the header, with `END` instead of `BEGIN`.

 We use periods to delimit the header and footer to make parsing easier.